ferrous-systems/rust-exercises/exercise-book/src/nrf52-radio-running-from-vsc.md

 ## Setting the log level

 Enter the appropriate command into the terminal you're using.
 This will set the log level for this session.
+If you want to subsequently build the binary from inside VS Code, make sure you open VS Code from a terminal that has this variable set.

 ### MacOS & Linux